 Inflammatory mechanisms in the context of gene x environment interactions in affective disorders

-PD Dr. Judith Alferink1, Prof. Dr. Carsten Culmsee2, Prof. Dr. Holger Garn³
+Prof. Dr. Judith Alferink1, Prof. Dr. Carsten Culmsee2, Prof. Dr. Holger Garn³

 1University of Münster, Department of Psychiatry and Psychotherapy